orchestracities/anubis/README.md

 - `DB_PASSWORD`: The password for the database user.
 - `DB_NAME`: The name of the database.

-For customising the default policies that are created alongside a tenant, see [the configuration file](config/opa-service/default_policies.yml) that's mounted as a volume in the policy-api service from the [docker-compose file](docker-compose.yaml).
+For customizing the default policies that are created alongside a tenant, see [the configuration file](config/opa-service/default_policies.yml) that's mounted as a volume in the policy-api service from the [docker-compose file](docker-compose.yaml).